IACUC Required Training

 - Post-Procedure Care of Mice and Rats in Research: Minimizing Pain and Distress

 - IACUC Community Member

-If you are a PI or work with laboratory animals, you must complete the "Working with the IACUC" course and the appropriate species-specific course for each species you work with.
+- If you are a PI or work with laboratory animals, you must complete the "Working with the IACUC for Investigators, Staff & Students" course and the appropriate species-specific course for each species included in the animal use protocol.